-Journal of Social Policy, Lancet, Medicine Sans Frontiers, Social Science and Medicine, UNHCR Scandinavian Journal of Public Health, International Journal of Culture and Mental Health, Oxford Companion to Architecture, Royal Commission for Environmental Pollution, Cambridge Journal of Economics, Journal of Evaluation and Programme Planning.
+Journal of Social Policy, Lancet, British Medical Journal, Medicine Sans Frontiers, Social Science and Medicine, UNHCR, Scandinavian Journal of Public Health, International Journal of Culture and Mental Health, Oxford Companion to Architecture, Royal Commission for Environmental Pollution, Cambridge Journal of Economics, Journal of Evaluation and Programme Planning.

-Grant reviewer for the Economic and Social Research Council (UK) and European Commission.
-I also have considerable experience in grant writing, copy-editing, and proof-reading.
+Grant reviewer for the Economic and Social Research Council (UK), European Commission and R2HC-DfiD.

-SOC 1 (2017 to present): Department of Sociology, University of Cambridge
+MPhil in Sociology and SOC 1 undergraduate (2017 to present): Department of Sociology, University of Cambridge

 I have previously supervised statistics courses in Cambridge, acted as an external marker for the Int 1 Projects in the Department of Sociology.
 I have also acted as a supervisor on the Geography of Modern Britain paper, Department of Geography, Cambridge.